Gwadar Purchase: Life In Omani Gwadar

 From the late 18th century until 1958, Gwadar was under the control of the Omani Sultanate, which had extended its influence over the region, recognizing its strategic importance as a coastal port.
 During this time, Gwadar was not a part of Oman’s mainland but a distant coastal possession, with the Sultan of Oman maintaining sovereignty over it.
 The region’s national status was that of an overseas outpost of the Omani Empire, and it served as an important center for maritime trade, particularly between Oman, the Indian subcontinent, and East Africa.

 Life in Gwadar during this period was centered around its role as a port town.
-The region was inhabited by a mix of Baluchi tribes, Arab and Sindhi settlers, with economic activities revolving around fishing, trade, and maritime commerce.
+The region was inhabited by a mix of Baluchi, Kashmiri, Pashtun (Rohillia Pashtuns) and Sindhi settlers, with economic activities revolving around fishing, trade, and maritime commerce.
 The population was relatively small, with much of the local life revolving around the port, which served as a hub for the export of fish, dates, and pearls, as well as the import of goods from India, Persia, and beyond.
 Trade was not only the economic lifeblood of the region but also a vital link between the Arabian Peninsula, South Asia, and the wider world.
+The city attracted many Baluch tribes from nearby with large minority's of Kashmiris who settled for trade and to escape discrimination from nomadic lifestyles like the Kanjar who also brought the Kashmiri turban which became popular in Oman through Gwadar in the late 1700's.
+The city also attracted a large amount of Rohillia Pashtuns from Uttar Pradesh during the British occupation who settled throughout the city staying there on the way to Hajj ended up mainly working as soldiers for the Sultan.
+Today, all these groups are seen as native and have a unique culture and speak Urdu and Baluchi.
+Today the city is a diverse mix of all groups and everyone shares a common religion, culture and history despite their different origins.